davidwesst/davidwesst.github.io/content/blog/how-much-is-enough-documentation/index.md

   long time.
 So how much is 'enough' documentation and what types of documentation do I need to invest in give my future self the the best value for the effort I put in?
-image: ./repo-with-docs_og.png
+featured_image: ./repo-with-docs_og.png
-image_alt: File tree of a source code repository with a 'docs' folder containing a sub-folder entitled 'decisions' with a series of markdown files documenting technical decisions for the project.
+featured_image_alt: File tree of a source code repository with a 'docs' folder containing a sub-folder entitled 'decisions' with a series of markdown files documenting technical decisions for the project.
 image_type: image/png